slatedocs/slate/source/includes/api-reference/_index.html.md

 This can be a lot of data, some of which might not be relevant to a particular integration, so Asana's webhooks have a filtering feature which allows integrations to specify only the types of changes that they care about.
 By specifying the list of [WebhookFilter](#tocS_WebhookFilter)s on webhook creation an integration can select just the subset of events it wants to receive.
 When filters are specified on the webhook events will only be delivered if they pass any of the filters specified when creating the webhook.

-To reduce the volume of data to transfer, webhooks created on teams and workspaces *must* specify filters.
+To reduce the volume of data to transfer, webhooks created on teams, portfolios, and workspaces *must* specify filters.
 In addition, the set of event filters that can be placed on a team-level or workspace-level webhook is more limited than filters for webhooks that are created on lower-level resources:

  * Webhook events from tasks, subtasks, and stories won't be propagated to these higher-level webhooks, so all changes on these resources are